k61n/openhkl/doc/sphinx/tutorial.rst

 ``apply shape model``.
 We're not too concerned with the parameters at this point so we'll just use the defaults.
-Looking at a section of the detector image before and after applying the shape model, we can see that the peak correspond to the image significantly better afterwards.
+Looking at a section of the detector image before and after applying the shape model, we can see that the peaks correspond to the image significantly better afterwards.

 .. _predicted_before_shapes: